j-davies-astro/eagle-guide/examples.md

 This produces a good match to the Schaye+15 plot, though not an exact one as the bin sizes differ slightly.
 As you can see, there are very many low-mass galaxies, very few high-mass galaxies, and a characteristic 'knee' at M_* = 10^10.5-10^11 solar masses.
 Galaxies in this mass range dominate the present-day mass density of the Universe.

+The plot also gives you an idea of the _sampling_ in each simulation volume; in a nutshell, it tells you what's 'available' in each box.
+As you can see, the bigger the boxes probe to higher masses and rarer objects.
+For example, the Ref-L0100N1504 volume is the only one to host any galaxies more massive than 10^11.5 solar masses, while the Recal-L0025N0752 volume contains no galaxies above 10^11 solar masses.

 ## Loading particles within a spherical aperture around a galaxy

 ## Calculating a quantity using particles for all haloes in a sample